-14 Top Tourist Attractions & Things to Do in Cambridge, England
+14 Top-Rated Tourist Attractions in Cambridge, England

 Famous the world over for its university, Cambridge lays claim to having one of the highest concentrations of preserved historic buildings anywhere in England.
 Most of this architectural splendor is centered around Cambridge University's 31 colleges, each rich in tradition.

 Long before the university was founded, Cambridge was an important Norman fortification.
-Although its castle was short-lived (Castle Mound can still be seen near Shire Hall and affords great views over the city), the city remains to this day an important market town, and Market Hill, originally the center of Cambridge's ancient wool trade, still serves as the location of the city's busy marketplace.
+Although its castle was short-lived (Castle Mound can still be seen near Shire Hall and affords great views over the city), the city remains to this day an important market town.
+Market Hill, originally the center of Cambridge's ancient wool trade, still serves as the location of the city's busy marketplace.

-Despite its romantic, medieval character, Cambridge is a thoroughly modern town that hosts a variety of top-notch cultural events throughout the year, including the Midsummer Fair (800 years old and held in the same location on Midsummer Common), the famous Cambridge Folk Festival (one of the largest and longest running in Europe), and a world-class film festival.
+Despite its romantic, medieval character, Cambridge is a thoroughly modern town that hosts a variety of top-notch cultural events throughout the year.
+These include the Midsummer Fair (800 years old and held in the same location on Midsummer Common), the famous Cambridge Folk Festival (one of the largest and longest running in Europe), and a world-class film festival.

 See also: Where to Stay in Cambridge

-1 King's College and King's College Chapel
+1. King's College and King's College Chapel

-Also worth checking out: the lovely tracery on the windows and walls; the spectacular 16th-century stained glass windows; the lavishly carved 16th-century wooden organ screen and choir stalls; and the altarpiece, Rubens' Adoration of the Magi (1634).
+Also worth checking out: the lovely tracery on the windows and walls; the spectacular 16th-century stained-glass windows; the lavishly carved 16th-century wooden organ screen and choir stalls; and the altarpiece, Rubens' Adoration of the Magi (1634).

 Address: King's Parade, Cambridge

-2 Queens' College and the Mathematical Bridge
+2. Queens' College and the Mathematical Bridge

 Founded in 1448 by Andrew Dockett under the patronage of Margaret of Anjou, wife of Henry VI, Queens' College was refounded in 1465 by Elizabeth Woodville, wife of Edward IV.
 It has the most complete medieval buildings of all Cambridge's colleges, including the magnificent gateway leading to the red brick First Court, dating from the period of foundation.